Coinage Offences Act 1832

 The Coinage Offences Act 1832 (2 & 3 Will.
-4 c.
-34) was an Act of the Parliament of the United Kingdom of Great Britain and Ireland.
-It consolidated into one Act all offences concerning the counterfeiting and clipping of coins.
-Such conduct was often considered to be high treason: this Act downgraded the offence to felony and abolished the death penalty for all coinage offences.
+4. c.
+34) was an act of the Parliament of the United Kingdom that consolidated for the United Kingdom all legislation concerning the counterfeiting and clipping of coins into one act.
+Such conduct was often considered to be high treason: this act downgraded the offence to felony and abolished the death penalty for all coinage offences.